-- 13.1 Council makes the following delegations: - 13.1.1 The Chief Executive Officer has the delegation to approve, amend and review any procedures that shall be consistent with this Policy. - 13.1.2 The Chief Executive Officer has the delegation to enter into contracts to a value of \$500,000 (excluding GST) - 13.1.3 The Chief Executive Officer may sub-delegate the authority to Council Officers to enter into contracts to a value of \$300,000 (GST exclusive). - 13.1.4 The Chief Executive Officer and one other Council Officer at Director Level may jointly enter into contracts to a value of \$1,000,000 (excluding GST)
+- 18.1 Council makes the following delegations: - 18.1.1 The Chief Executive Officer has the delegation to approve, amend and review any procedures that shall be consistent with this Policy. - 18.1.2 The Chief Executive Officer has the delegation to enter into contracts of any value that form part of the Annual Business Plan or Long Term Financial Plan. - 18.1.3 The Chief Executive Officer may sub-delegate the authority to Council Officers to enter into contracts up to a value of \$500,000 (GST exclusive). - 18.2 The Chief Executive Officer has the delegation to: - Approve, amend and review any procedures that shall be consistent with this Policy; and - Make any legislative, formatting, nomenclature or other minor changes to the Policy during the period of its currency.

-14. PRUDENTIAL REQUIREMENTS
+19. PRUDENTIAL REQUIREMENTS

-14.1 In some circumstances a procurement process may require additional due diligence in accordance with the Local Government Act 1999 prudential requirements.
+19.1 In some circumstances a procurement process may require additional due diligence in accordance with the Local Government Act 1999 prudential requirements.
 If this occurs the process will be subject to the Council's Prudential Management Policy.